Why we are spotlighting this issue

 Access to justice in community-based social care

 This part of the project will focus on barriers to challenging Self Directed Support decisions, specifically when entitlements have been reduced without a reduction in need.
+We will publish a report on this in due course.

 Long Description